SitePen/dstore/README.md

 * Collection - This is a list of objects, which can be iterated over to access the objects in the collection, and monitored for changes.
 It can also be filtered, sorted, and sliced into new collections.
 * Store - A Store is a Collection that may also include the ability to identify, to add, remove, and update objects.
-* Model - A Model is an object, a set of properties consisting various different name-values.
+* Model - A Model is an object, a set of properties, or name value pairs.
 * Property - A Property is an object representing a particular property on a Model object, facilitating access to, modification of, and monitoring of the value of a property.

 # Store API